webian-dart/web/README.md

 2. Done Bring Cookie jar in
 3. WIP - Refactor code applying Clean Code principles.

-- So in essence, not to change or add functionality but continue the upgrade started by/in https://github.com/harsimranmaan/dio on nullsafety branch.
+- So in essence, not to change or add functionality but continue the upgrade started by/in https://github.com/harsimranmaan/web on nullsafety branch.

 /////////////
-Following text is as on Dio project at the time of forking.
+Following text is as on Web project at the time of forking.
 ////////////

 A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.